mkirchner/hamt/README.md

 Shrinking a table creates a new copy of the table with the specified row removed.
 </p>

+In the code, this is what `table_shrink()` does.
+In the same way as `table_extend()` the function takes a pointer `ator` to the global allocator, a pointer `anchor` to the current anchor, the size of the current tables as `n_rows`, and the pair of one-hot bitmap index `index` and storage array position `pos`.
+And, in analogy to table extension, the function allocation a right-sized table, copies the data to keep using range copies with `memcpy()`, frees up the old table and updates the anchor to reflect the changes.

 ```c
 HamtNode *table_shrink(struct HamtAllocator *ator, HamtNode *anchor,